MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 3/Examples/DroneExecution.md

 ### Import the Library

-The first step you'll have to take, is importing the predefined library that is ready for you.
+The first step you'll have to take, is importing the predefined python library file that is made ready for you.
 This is done through the following command:

 ```python
 import tello_code_execution.py